 Yes, making tortellini is hard.
 Deal with it.
-It’s no harder than living in a stomach and shooting out through a birth canal and you all got through that, so put your tortellini mitts on and meet me in the second paragraph.
+It's no harder than living for 9 months in a stomach and shooting out through a birth canal and you all got through that, so put your tortellini mitts on and meet me in the second paragraph.

 Good.
 I'm glad you took a leap of faith and decided to meet me here.
 You're strong, resilient, and adventurous.
 YOU are going to make T O R T E L L I N I. Which makes you better than anyone else.
 It makes you WONDERFUL.